Brussels Things To Do With Kids

 18. Brussels Planetarium

-In the center of Brussels, there is a public planetarium called the Brussels Planetarium, also called the “Planetarium de Bruxelles.”
+In the center of Brussels is a public planetarium called the Brussels Planetarium, also called the “Planetarium de Bruxelles.”
 Families can discover more about the cosmos and its secrets there.
 Various interactive exhibits and games meant to be entertaining and instructive are available at the planetarium.

 Families may discover more about the cosmos and its wonders at the Brussels Planetarium.
 Families with children of various ages should visit because the exhibits and activities are for all ages.